dhis2/design-system/readme.md

 The design system consists of two sections:

-- [Principles](#design-principles): These principles are the guidelines that inform how DHIS2 applications should work and look.
+- [Principles](#design-principles): these principles are the guidelines that inform how DHIS2 applications should work and look.
 All designers and developers working on DHIS2 applications should be familiar with these guidelines.
-- [Components](#components): A collection of UI elements that can be, and should be, reused across all DHIS2 applications.
-The components have been designed with DHIS2 use cases in mind.
+- [Components](#components): a collection of UI elements that can be, and should be, reused across all DHIS2 applications.
+The components are designed with DHIS2 use cases in mind.
 Using these components means more time spent focusing on building a positive user experience and less time redesigning and rebuilding common components.
 Each component has its guidelines for use.

 ---

-##### Design System Contents
+##### Design System contents

 - [Principles](#design-principles)
 - [Components](#components)